Startup Burn Rate & Runway Calculator

 1. Enter your current total available cash balance (supports all global currencies).
 2. Input your average aggregate monthly operating expenditures.
 3. Enter any recurring monthly revenue inflows.
 4. Click calculate to unlock your net burn rate and monthly runway index.

-Practical Strategic Steps to Extend Corporate Cash Runway
+Strategies to Extend Your Cash Runway

 The computational engine delivers your net monthly cash burn (total outlays minus incoming revenue) alongside your surviving runway lifespan in months.
 If your remaining runway metrics slide below 6 months, you must immediately execute overhead cuts or kickstart an aggressive fundraising round.